 The Bridge of Tears

 This bridge represents the survival and endurance of those who crossed it and those they left behind, the versions of themselves left behind.
 It is a space which holds the memory of a language, stories, heritage and loved ones lost.
-Telling not the story of one individual but a collective cultural memory and identity of sorrow, it is the final point in a living wake, a funeral procession for those not yet but nearly dead.
+Telling not just the story of one individual but a collective cultural memory and identity of sorrow, it is the final point in a living wake, a funeral procession for those not yet but nearly dead.
 It is both a painful ending and the hope of a bright new beginning.

 Enquire